RAF Bentley Priory: Redevelopment

 Following the closure of the RAF station the site was handed over to Defence Estates, who in turn passed it to the prime plus contractor for Project MoDEL, VSM Estates, a company formed by developers Vinci PLC and St. Modwen Properties PLC, who are responsible for developing proposals and the subsequent disposal of the site to developers who will realise the scheme.

 Under Supplementary planning guidance agreed in 2007 by London Borough of Harrow the site will include a museum open to the public in the main rooms of the house, recording and interpreting the history of the site and in particular the Battle of Britain and Cold War heritage.
 The plans were put on hold in 2009 as a result of the economic climate in Britain, although in 2010 it was agreed that the museum would go ahead and be run by the Bentley Priory Battle of Britain Trust, with support from the charity The Prince's Regeneration Trust.
-The latest plans for the site include the conversion of the grade II* listed mansion into luxury flats, above the museum.
-The restoration and classical style development for the site is being designed by Nigel Anderson of ADAM Architecture.
+The plans for the site included the conversion of the grade II* listed mansion into luxury flats, above the museum.
+The restoration and classical style development for the site was carried out to a design by Nigel Anderson of ADAM Architecture.

 On 12 September 2013, the Bentley Priory Museum was officially opened by Prince Charles and the Duchess of Cornwall.

 The Cold War bunker was surveyed by English Heritage, who concluded there were other examples of similar bunkers across the country in better condition.
 In March 2010 the bunker was filled in, leaving only the exterior doors and walls.
 The RAF Bentley Priory Battle of Britain Trust supported VSM Estates in the decision to fill in the bunker on the grounds of maintenance costs.
 The bunker had replaced the Second World War bunker in the 1980s.